 We are looking for volunteers who have the potential to deliver high quality coaching for the pupils we work with.
 While it is a bonus, we do not expect applicants to have prior experience working with young people.
 All applications are assessed on the following competencies:

 Emotional Intelligence Communication skills Humility Professionalism

 Current coaches come from all subject disciplines and from a range of top HE institutions.
 Our volunteer team comprises undergraduates, postgraduates and recent graduates.
-Scroll to the bottom of this page to hear from past volunteers!
+Carry on scrolling to hear from past volunteers!

 1 - Fill in short online application form.

-3 - Selected!
-Attend 2nd Training session on working with young people.
+2 - Attend compulsory training session on coaching and working with a young person.

 4 - Await DBS certificate and practice coaching.

 5 - Get introduced to your pupils and start coaching!